DessimozLab/FastOMA/README.md

 # How to run FastOMA on the test data
+Note : If you want to use FastOMA with Docker or other profiles check on the different [here](#using-different-nextflow-profiles).

 First, cd to the `testdata` folder and download the omamer database (optional) and change its name to `omamerdb.h5`.
 ```
 cd FastOMA/testdata